-Steps to Apply for the 2013-14 Academic Year
+Steps to Apply for the 2017-18 Academic Year

 You may be selected for verification once your application is submitted.
 You will be notified via email if you are selected, and should submit the additional requested documentation as soon as possible.
 We can't create an award package for you until that documentation is submitted.

-Steps to Apply for the 2012-13 Academic Year
+Steps to Apply for the 2016-17 Academic Year

 Annual Financial Aid Application Timeline

-- January 1st: Earliest date to complete the FAFSA
+- October 1st: Earliest date to complete the FAFSA